gbade/HiedelbergProject/README.md

 ## Deliverables
 There are two integration tests that have been created in the `HeidelbergCement.CaseStudies.Concurrency.Api.Test.Integration/ItemsTests.cs` project/folder.
 These tests demonstrate actual scenarios where the concurrency issues are present.

+1. In the file `ANALYSIS.md`, put your analysis of the problem, its causes, possible solutions and your selected solution strategy.
-The project should be modified so that the tests successfully pass (i.e. no more concurrency issues) and the business requirements are still fulfilled.
+2. The project should be modified so that the tests successfully pass (i.e. no more concurrency issues) and the business requirements are still fulfilled.

-1. A zip file containing your modified project
-2. Your analysis of the problem, its causes, possible solutions, and why you selected your currently implemented solution.
-3. Your analysis of DDD and its merits and possible drawbacks in the current solution.
+3. In the file `DDD.md`, put a short summary of DDD, its merits and possible drawbacks in the current solution.

 # Project Setup Basics
 Your purpose is to get all of the tests working.